 Seeds for Africa

-Located in Capetown, this company, founded in 2011, has a catalog of more than 2,600 seeds, including indigenous African varieties.
+Located in Capetown, this company, founded in 2011, has an enormous catalog of seeds, including indigenous African plants.
 They sell on eBay and offer many favorite cut flower varieties.

 If you have a favorite seed company that’s not listed here, I’d love to know about it.
 Please tuck it in the comments section below.